 Of course, for the ultimate longevity and peace of mind, you still can't beat storing your outdoor furniture under cover during the worst of the elements.
 In which case looking for options that can stack, fold or offer space-saving design might be key, or you can consider adding an outdoor furniture cover to protect your investment from the harshest of the elements when it isn't in use.

 And if you have a porch or veranda, this is the perfect spot to benefit from the best of both worlds – al fresco living with the protection of a cover.
 Our front porch ideas have plenty of inspiration for this.

 Amy’s own style is considered, contemporary and timeless, with a strong interest in contemporary craft and homewares that champion collaboration between traditional makers and innovative technologies.
-A belief that design - and all other aspects of our lives - must exist in balance with the natural world fuels her interest in exploring sustainable, circular, and regenerative design processes and underpins her passion for natural materials and responsible craftsmanship.
+A belief that design must exist in balance with the natural world fuels her interest in exploring sustainable, circular, and regenerative design processes and underpins her passion for natural materials and responsible craftsmanship.

 Country kitchen wallpaper – 25 ideas to add charm and character

 These country kitchen wallpaper ideas will add playful patterns and color to your cook space

 Step inside this joyful London apartment that's awash with color and pattern

 Bold fabrics, bright colors and flea market finds ensure Cath Beckett of interior design studio Yellow London's apartment is full of personality